habitat-sh/habitat/BUILDER_DEV.md

 ## Officially Supported Dev Environment

-This Dev Environment involves spinning up a virtual machine (most of the core contributors use VMWare, but Virtual Box should work as well) running Ubuntu 17.10 desktop.
+This Dev Environment involves spinning up a virtual machine (most of the core contributors use VMWare, but Virtual Box should work as well) running Ubuntu 17.10 desktop OR Ubuntu 17.10 Server.

 ### Pre-Reqs